 - 2.1 Pay enhancements will be given to staff whose work in standard hours, excluding overtime and work arising from on-call duties, is carried out in unsocial hours.
-Standard hours are defined as those detailed in Section 10, paragraph 10.1 and in tables 8 and 9 and in Section 46. - 2.2 From 1 October 2004 until 31 March 2006 a new system of payments the definition of unsocial hours and the enhancement payable will be as set out in the interim regime below. - 2.3 The NHS Staff Council will review and devise new harmonised arrangements to apply with effect from 1 April 2006, based on further monitoring of experience in early implementer sites and evidence from national roll-out.
-The review will ensure that these new arrangements are consistent with equal pay for work of equal value.
-Agreement will be subject to the provisions of paragraph 6 of the terms of reference set out in Annex M of the Agenda for Change Final Agreement.
+Standard hours are defined as those detailed in Section 10, paragraph 10.1 and in tables 8 and 9 and in Section 46. - 2.2 From 1 October 2004 until a new system of payments is introduced the definition of unsocial hours and the enhancement payable will be as set out in the interim regime below. - 2.3 The NHS Staff Council is reviewing and devising new harmonised arrangements for pay for unsocial hours The review will ensure that these new arrangements are consistent with equal pay for work of equal value.
+Agreement will be subject to the provisions of paragraph 6 of the terms of reference set out in Annex M of the Agenda for Change final agreement.

-Interim Regime
+Interim regime